 Track productivity over time

-Although the fluctuations in productivity are natural, the long-lasting changes should be always examined.
+Although the fluctuations in productivity are natural, the long-lasting changes should always be examined.
 If the vendor either declines the existence of the problem or is unable to solve the issues, the client company should evaluate the cooperation and think about a transfer.

 Be flexible

-On a smaller scale, the same situation can occur if the project is not well documented, the code is messy and there are no clear rules on code ownership.
+On a smaller scale, the same situation can occur if the project is not well documented, the code is messy, and there are no clear rules on code ownership.

-Effective cooperation with an offshore requires a balance of power – the situation when both parties feel safe with each other.
+Effective cooperation with an offshore team requires a balance of power – the situation when both parties feel safe with each other.
 While the vendor should not think that the client will fade away at the first possible chance, the client should keep in mind that finding a new, better company remains an option in a time of crisis.

 Summary